mdipierro/mdpcl/README.md

         }
     }

-A more comlete example that puts this into context can be found in the example_3.py file.
+A more comlete example that puts this code into context and runs it with PyOpenCL can be found in the example_3.py file.

-## Convert Python Code into Javascript Code (works with jQuery and every other library)
+## Convert Python Code into Javascript Code

+(works with jQuery and every other JS library)

     from mdpcl import Compiler, JavaScriptHandler
     js = Compiler(handler=JavaScriptHandler())